aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/powerpoint-fonts/font-replacement/_index.md

 ---
-title: Font Replacement - PowerPoint Javascript API
+title: Font Replacement - PowerPoint JavaScript API
 linktitle: Font Replacement
 type: docs
 weight: 60
 url: /nodejs-java/font-replacement/
-description: Learn how to replace fonts using the explicit replacement method in PowerPoint using the Javascript API.
+description: Learn how to replace fonts using the explicit replacement method in PowerPoint using the JavaScript API.
 ---

 If you change your mind about using a font, you can replace that font with another font.
 All instances of the old font will be replaced by the new font.